Tooth Extraction Treatment

 Surgical Dental Extraction

 A surgical extraction is a more complex procedure.
 It is used if a tooth may have broken off at the gum line or has not come into the mouth yet.
 Surgical extractions commonly are done by oral surgeons.
 However, they are also done by general dentists.
 Sometimes it’s necessary to remove some of the bone around the tooth or to cut the tooth in half in order to extract it.
 For a surgical extractions, patients receive local anesthetic.
 Some people may need general anesthesia.
-They include patients with specific medical or behavioral conditions and young children.
+They include patients with specific medical or behavioural conditions and young children.

 Options After Tooth Extraction